Computer CORE’s Spring2ACTion Drive Focuses on Student Internship Program

 Patience, one of CORE’s first student interns, works virtually making phone calls to students regarding class preferences and availability, answers questions, and helps student access and navigate the Zoom classroom.
 She credits CORE with her increased confidence using the internet and mastering online applications including AirTable and Office 365.

 Nuria began as a CORE helpdesk intern while still a student.
-As with most of our new students, she was tentative about her technology skills and reserved in class, however when we announced an upcoming internship — Nuria leapt at the opportunity and became the very first to apply!
+As with most of our new students at first, she was tentative about her technology skills and reserved in class, however when we announced an upcoming internship — Nuria leapt at the opportunity and became the very first to apply!
 Previously a department store cosmetic counter manager and freelance salesperson, she rapidly picked up skills in QuickBooks Online and Donor Perfect once she began interning at CORE’s office.
-Through this process, CORE has learned that Nuria is very motivated to gain office skills, accepts responsibility, learns quickly, and speaks five languages!
+Through this process, CORE has learned that Nuria is very motivated to gain office skills, learns quickly, accepts responsibility, and speaks five languages!
 Nuria has been so valuable as a trainee that we hired her in a junior operations role with room to grow.
 She is now CORE’s part-time Operations Associate, and says that the hands-on experience accelerated her learning process.
+Nuria has become a confident and assured technology user!

 Debasis is a retired telecom engineering professional interning through SCSEP who is applying his extensive analytical, project management, and report writing skills to assist CORE as a technical writer for a number of new and ongoing programs.
 He also researches and advises on training materials, standards and best practices.